 We need to recognise that buyers will try to introduce sellers in to their buying process much later than they used to.
 It’s the sellers who still manage to get involved at an early stage who will achieve the most success….

 Let’s take a step back and consider why the need for effective marketing is more and more important.
 Increasingly the business community is buying products and services the way we are buying personally.
-In fact, let’s take a step further back still and recognise that none of us buy our own stuff the way we did ten or maybe even five years ago.
+In fact, let’s take a step further back still and recognise that none of us buy our own stuff the way we did ten years ago or even as we did before lockdown.

-The creep of the online market place is pervasive, whether you’re ordering replacement electric toothbrush heads from Amazon or arranging that same day essential item of clothing from ASOS or Net-A-Porter
+The creep of the online market place already pervasive, has gone bananas – whether you’re ordering replacement electric toothbrush heads from Amazon or arranging that same day essential item of clothing from ASOS or Net-A-Porter

 Often when we want something, we do a little research.
 And that research now usually takes place online.
 We read reviews, compare prices, take counsel from friends and colleagues.
 There’s a huge amount of information available, its conveniently presented, its often fun, sometimes addictive.
 When temperatures are below freezing or the tarmac’s melting it’s definitely more convenient than traipsing into town and doing your homework there.